HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### Logic Level converter

 A Logic Level converter is required for the i2c connection.
-The Logic Level converter converts the signal voltage of the Arduino Uno from 5V to the signal voltage of the Esp32-DevKitC from 3V.
+The Logic Level converter transforms the signal voltage of the Arduino Uno from 5V to the signal voltage of the Esp32-DevKitC from 3.3V.

 ![levelconverter](https://www.distrelec.ch/Web/WebShopImages/landscape_large/1-/01/Adafruit-757-30091221-01.jpg)
 [Image: [Distrelec: Logic Level converter](https://www.distrelec.ch/en/bss138-bi-directional-logic-level-converter-adafruit-757-logic-level-converter/p/30091221)]